-- 29. There is only one qualification in the energy efficiency and retrofit of traditional buildings the SQA Level 3 Award in the energy efficiency and retrofit of traditional buildings.
-Whilst it is a requirement under PAS 2035 for Retrofit Assessors and Retrofit Evaluators, all those involved with retrofitting traditional buildings should obtain it.
-The training involved considers technical issues and heritage values into levels of significance as well as heritage impact assessments. - 30.
+- 30. There is only one qualification in the energy efficiency and retrofit of traditional buildings the Level 3 Award in the energy efficiency and retrofit of traditional buildings.
+Whilst it is a requirement under PAS 2035 for Retrofit Assessors and Retrofit Evaluators this means in effect Retrofit Co-ordinators as well; all those involved with retrofitting traditional buildings should obtain it.
+The training involved considers technical issues and heritage values into levels of significance as well as heritage impact assessments. - 31.
 With PAS 2035 requiring designers to be members of a conservation competency scheme, for the sake of robustness, this requirement should be observed outside PAS 2035.
 This means that designers of retrofit work shall be a member of a conservation competency scheme and where the building is protected the category of membership shall be at the highest level.